EMDR, Relapse Prevention, and Long-Term Recovery

 Why Relapse Prevention Matters in EMDR and Addiction

 Relapse rates in substance use disorders are high, with studies showing up to 37% relapse within six months and up to 78% within a year post-treatment (del Palacio-González et al., 2024).
-Witkiewitz & Marlatt (2004) emphasized that relapse is not a single event but a process influenced by long-term vulnerabilities and immediate triggers.
+Witkiewitz & Marlatt (2004) emphasized that relapse is a process that unfolds over time, influenced by both long-term vulnerabilities and immediate triggers.

 For EMDR and Addiction Treatment Planning, this means relapse prevention must be part of Phase 1 History Taking and Treatment Planning.
 Clinicians need to assess relapse history, identify warning signs, and integrate relapse prevention strategies directly into the EMDR Master Treatment Plan.